Are you ready to be a first-time homebuyer?

 Find out more: How much deposit do I need for a mortgage?

-If saving up a big deposit seems like a distant dream, schemes such as the Help to Buy equity loan and Help to Buy mortgage guarantee could enable you to buy a property with a deposit of as little as 5%.
+If saving a decent deposit seems like a distant dream, schemes such as the Help to Buy equity loan could help you buy property more quickly.

-Find out more: Help to Buy video guide
+Find out more: What is Help to Buy?

 The numbers involved with buying a house are so big it can be hard to understand what they'll actually mean for your everyday finances.
 When you're looking at mortgages, work out what your monthly repayments will be – and how they'd change if interest rates went up.